 Cosmetology: Nd:YAG lasers are also useful in cosmetic medicine for laser hair removal and also for treating minor vascular defects like spider veins appearing on the face and legs.
 These lasers can be used to treat venous lake lip lesions, and even recently, have been used to treat dissecting cellulitis of the scalp.

-Hysteroscopy: By applying hysteroscopy, the Nd:YAG laser has been shown to be effective for removing uterine septa from the inside of the uterus.
+Hysteroscopy: By applying hysteroscopy, the Nd:YAG laser has been shown to be effective in removing uterine septa from the inside of the uterus.

 Podiatry: Even when it comes to the medical care and treatment of the foot, Nd:YAG lasers help in the treatment of a fungus infection of the toenail, known as onychomycosis.
 However, more research is suggested to fully understand the benefits of Nd:YAG laser treatment for this condition.